-General government expenses decreased \$33,982 (approximately 3%) resulting from a decrease in personnel expenses of approximately the same amount.
-Property management expense was the same as the prior year, and economic development expense increased approximately \$3.6 million (approximately 43%) attributable primarily to the acquisition of property rights to the old library site and the CRA's contribution to the U.S. Highway 1 project in 2013, both of which were financed by loans from the City of Delray Beach.
-The CRA's economic development expense includes interest of approximately \$560,000 on long-term debt incurred to finance various redevelopment projects located predominantly in the West Atlantic Avenue and downtown corridor.
+General government expenses increased \$51,942 (approximately 5%) resulting from an increase in contractual services and personnel expenses.
+Property management expense was the same as the prior year, and economic development expense decreased approximately \$3.8 million (approximately 32%) attributable primarily to the acquisition of property rights to the old library site and the CRA's contribution to the U.S. Highway 1 project in 2013, both of which were financed by loans from the City of Delray Beach.
+The CRA's economic development expense includes interest of approximately \$507,000 on long-term debt incurred to finance various redevelopment projects located predominantly in the West Atlantic Avenue and downtown corridor.